aakhtemostafa/SSPIM/README.md

 📎 [Usermanual <img src="Image/3User_Manual_icon.png" width="25">](https://github.com/aakhtemostafa/SSPIM/raw/master/usermanual/SSPIM_User_manual.pdf) (see Installation and Requirements ☟)

-# 4. Installation and Requirements
+# 4. Installation and Requirements for standalone version

 <img src="Image/2Windows_logo.png" width="25"> Windows version of the SSPIM toolbox is implemented in Matlab 2015a and the standalone version of the SPPIM requires the Matlab Runtime 2015a (8.5).